nikolasnorth/configs/README.md

 # configs

-Personal dotfiles for macOS and Linux..
+Personal dotfiles for macOS and Linux.

 ## What's Included